GlennChiu/GCNetworkReachability/README.md

 GCNetworkReachability
 =====================

 GCNetworkReachability monitors the network state on iOS and OS X devices.
-Full ARC and GCD support.

 The API is inspired by Apple's Reachability class for iOS but the implementation is built from the ground up to utilize modern LLVM compiler features and POSIX standards.
 It also runs concurrently with GCD (libdispatch) and has OS X and IPv6 support.